OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/README.md

 - static Web pages
     - See the system properties `static.docs` and `static.zip.docs`.
 - REST requests
-    - Look into the class `nmea.mux.RESTImplementation`
+    - Look into the class `nmea.mux.RESTImplementation`, in the `NMEA-multiplexer` module itself.

 > _**Note**_: _Any_ REST client can reach the features available in the `NMEA-multiplexer` (or the classes extending it).
 > Web pages can do it - obviously - but also utilities like `curl`, `wget`, and devices like Arduino, ESP32 & friends, M5 sticks, etc.
+> Examples will be linked from here (soon).

 ## About NMEA-multiplexer's REST operations
 As you would see in `nmea.mux.RESTImplementation` where all operations are defined, there is a `/mux/oplist` resource, that will list